A No-Fuss Guide to Filing Taxes as a Married Couple

 You may have also changed your name after marriage, in which case you must report this to the IRS (Internal Revenue Service).
 Discrepancies between your updated name and what the agency has on file could disrupt your tax return.
 The best way to notify the IRS is by updating your Social Security card.
 This also applies to a change of address, which requires that the US Postal Service be notified in forwarding of mail service (which can be done online) and by sending the IRS Form 8822, Change of Address.

-The Best Time to File Taxes
+The Best Time to File Taxes as a Married Couple

 "It's complicated and requires a little bit of attention beyond just saying, 'Okay, we've got to do our taxes and get started over the weekend,'" says Jeff Motske, president and CEO of Trilogy Financial Services and author of The Couple's Guide to Financial Compatibility.
 "Keep both an electronic file and a paper file and continue to look at them [and] put things in there, but don't wait until April.
 Open it up in [the New Year] when you start [receiving] important information [like your W-2 forms, for example]."

-Determining Your Marriage Tax Bracket
+How to Determine Your Marriage Tax Bracket

 It helps to know your marriage tax bracket, whatever that may be.
 You have two filing options after the wedding: jointly or separately.
-"Married filing jointly" tax brackets apply to your combined income, while "married filing separately" tax brackets apply to your income.
-Which you select depends on your specific circumstance—more on that below.
+"Married filing jointly" tax brackets apply to your combined income, while "married filing separately" tax brackets apply to your individual income.
+Which you select depends on your specific circumstance, but more on that below.
 Knowing your bracket(s) helps you understand the rate at which you're both taxed.
 That can influence financial planning and make tax return surprises (such as owing extra money) less likely.

 Experts suggest preparing the tax returns both ways to work through calculations.
 From there, couples can work through whether to file jointly or separately.
 Most services provide an automated option for couples to easily discover their best filing status.

-The Benefits of Jointly Filing Taxes Married
+The Tax Benefits of Married Filing Jointly

 The Highest Standard Tax Deduction